OPERATION OUR TOWN AWARDS GRANTS FOR DRUG ABUSE PREVENTION

-In addition to prevention grants, Operation Our Town also awards an annual grant for targeted law enforcement and prosecution to fight illegal drugs and crime in Blair County.
-A total of over $3.4 million has been awarded in grants for both drug enforcement and prevention programs in Blair County over the past 13 years.
+A total of over $1.2 million has been awarded in grants for prevention programs in Blair County by Operation Our Town over the past 14 years.

-Operation Our Town will begin accepting grant applications again in the spring of 2021.
-You can check back for more information on the 2021 grant cycle dates at OperationOurTown.org.
+Operation Our Town will begin accepting grant applications again in May of 2022.
+You can check back for more information on the 2022 grant cycle dates at: OperationOurTown.org.

 Each grant was judged objectively by specific criteria on a scoring process by the Operation Our Town Grant Committee.
 In addition, Grant Committee members recuse themselves on grant applications in which they have a personal or professional interest.
 The Grant Committee includes five members:

 - Robin Beck, former Executive Director of the United Way of Blair County

 - Donna Gority, former Blair County Commissioner

 - Judy Rosser, Executive Director of Blair Drug & Alcohol Partnerships